dimidagd/ultralytics_dotav2/evaluate/metrics/mape/README.md

 ```

 ## Limitations and Bias
-One limitation of MAPE is that it cannot be used if the ground truth is zero or close to zero.
+One limitation of MAP is that it cannot be used if the ground truth is zero or close to zero.
 This metric is also asymmetric in that it puts a heavier penalty on predictions less than the ground truth and a smaller penalty on predictions bigger than the ground truth and thus can lead to a bias of methods being select which under-predict if selected via this metric.

 ## Citation(s)
 ```bibtex